react-navigation/react-navigation.github.io/docs/localization.md

 sidebar_label: Localization
 ---

-English is only one of many languages that people speak around the world (thanks a lot, [Tower of Babel](https://en.wikipedia.org/wiki/Tower_of_Babel)) and it's polite and sometimes even necessary to translate to your app into the languages that your users speak.
-Let's look at one way you can do this in React Navigation - it's not the only way but it'll do the trick.
+English is only one of many languages people speak around the world (thanks a lot, [Tower of Babel](https://en.wikipedia.org/wiki/Tower_of_Babel)) and it's polite and sometimes even necessary to translate our app into the languages our users speak.
+Let's look at one way this can be done in React Navigation - it's not the only way but it'll do the trick.
 Similar to [themes](themes.html), we will use React's context API in order to make it easier to access the translate function from a variety of components.

 ## Setting up a localization library